RobertNowak92/Heart_failure_prediction/README.md

 - Neural Network

 ## Data
-Data was downloaded from Kaggle, direct link: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data
+Data was downloaded from Kaggle, direct link:<br>
+https://www.kaggle.com/andrewmvd/heart-failure-clinical-data

 This database consist of 299 rows and 13 columns: